This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 At its most basic level, event streaming could be used as a replacement for a message queue to allow services to

-communicate asynchronously, but this is not the primary use case.
-Whereas a message queue is typically used to allow
+communicate asynchronously.
+However, this is not the primary use case.
+A message queue is typically used to allow

-necessarily designed for any one specific recipient, which allows for multiple other services to subscribe and react to
+necessarily designed for any one specific recipient.
+This approach allows for multiple other services to subscribe and react to

 whatever streams of events are relevant to them.
 This is known as an event-driven architecture.

-The difference between messages in a message queue and events in an event stream has a profound impact on how you build
+The difference between messages in a message queue and events in an event stream has a profound impact on the way you build

 warehouse.
-Figure 105 shows a slightly more realistic image:
+Figure 90 shows a slightly more realistic image.

-Figure 105.
-N2 connections in a system architecture without event streaming
+Figure 90.
+A system architecture without event streaming has n2 connections

-Figure 106.
-N connections in a system architecture with event streaming
+Figure 91.
+A system architecture with event streaming has n connections

 Dramatically simplified connectivity is one of the major benefits of an event-driven architecture.
 Another major